 With all of these options it is very important to consider factors like security, data backups and server downtimes and uptimes.
 You should ask questions to find out more about these key considerations.
 Read reviews online and speak to other legal professionals who have used a specific hosting solution to learn from their experiences.

 Trend six – Comprehensive data conversions

-> The final trend in legal software is comprehensive data conversions, also known as data migrations.
-This trend doesn’t apply to every law office or legal department, but it’s critical if you are switching from one case management system to another.
+The final trend in legal software is comprehensive data conversions, also known as data migrations.
+This trend doesn’t apply to every law office or legal department, but it’s critical if you are switching from one law firm case management system to another.
 All of the data that you rely upon is in the software system, so you don’t want to lose it during the switch to a new program.

-> However, some software programs can’t make all of this data fit their program.
+However, some software programs can’t make all of this data fit their program.
 As a result, if the data doesn’t fit their specific rules or data fields in the program, it is lost during the conversion process.
 This could be devastating.
 As a result, you should seek seamless and customized data conversion that lets you keep all of your information.
 It’s a “no man left behind” model for data.

 Something else that is mission critical for a busy legal department or law office is ensuring that the vendor has proven data conversion experience.
 In addition, before selecting a software vendor and moving forward, it’s important to know what the conversion process will be like and how long it will take.

 These trends in legal software are changing the practice of law for the better

 After reading both posts about the trends in legal software, it’s clear to see the exciting direction that legal matter management is taking.
 All of these trends are a direct response to legal practitioners having more sophisticated needs than ever before.
 As the needs of attorneys and paralegals keep changing, legal software will continue to grow and evolve.